anna099/hegel/actualisation/2-pleasure.md

 > in terms of the pleasure principle.[^49.2]

-As such, although philosophers like Foucault like to criticise Hegel for affirming self-consciousness by denying the alterity of others.
-We can see here that Hegel does the very opposite: he shows that, in trying to affirm one's pleasure against society's necessity, one actually ends up subsumed by that necessity.
+As such, although philosophers like Foucault like to criticise Hegel for affirming self-consciousness by denying the alterity of others, we can see here that Hegel does the very opposite: he shows that, in trying to affirm one's pleasure against society's necessity, one actually ends up subsumed by that necessity.
 Real self-recognition, we will see, comes about when the individual